surge-dalhousie/discover-python/pandas-dataframes.md

 The primary units of pandas data storage you will work with are [DataFrames](https://pandas.pydata.org/pandas-docs/stable/getting_started/intro_tutorials/01_table_oriented.html#min-tut-01-tableoriented) (essentially, tables of data organized as rows and columns).
 DataFrames are actually collections of pandas *Series* objects, which can be thought of as individual rows or columns (or vectors, or 1D arrays).

-AMong the things that make pandas so attractive are the powerful interface to access individual records of the table, proper handling of missing values, and relational-databases operations between DataFrames.
+Among the things that make pandas so attractive are the powerful interface to access individual records of the table, proper handling of missing values, and relational-databases operations between DataFrames.
+As well, pandas functions and methods are written to work intuitively and efficiently with data organized in tables.
+Most operations are *vectorized*, which means that they will automatically apply to all values in a DataFrame or Series without the need to write `for` loops to execute the same operation on a set of cells.

-Pandas is built on top of the [Numpy][numpy] library.
+pandas is built on top of the [NumPy](https://numpy.org) library.
 Although we haven't discussed NumPy in this workshop, it is a powerful and widely used Python library for working with numerical data.
-However, it's worth noting for your future reference that most of the methods defined for Numpy Arrays also apply to Pandas Series/DataFrames.
+However, it's worth noting for your future reference that most of the methods defined for NumPy Arrays also apply to Pandas Series/DataFrames.

 ## About Python Libraries

 pandas is an example of a Python library.
 A **library** is a collection of files (called *modules*) that contains functions for use by other programs.
 Libraries provide ways of extending Python's functionality in different ways.
 They may also contain data values (e.g., numerical constants), entire sample data sets, and other things.
 A library's contents are supposed to be related, although there's no actual way to enforce that.

-The Python [standard library][stdlib] is an extensive suite of modules that comes with Python itself.
+The Python [standard library](https://docs.python.org/3/library/) is an extensive suite of modules that comes with Python itself.
+Everything we've done so far in this workshop has been part of the standard library.
 Many additional libraries are available; CoCalc has a large number of extra libraries already installed.

 To use a library (once it's installed), we must import it using the `import` declaration, like this: